raymonstah/aws-pipeline/README.md

   # The name of the bucket where all the lambdas are, if any.. this gets injected from the pipeline tool
   LambdasBucket:
     Type: String
+  # Create a parameter for every lambda like so below.
+The pipeline tool will inject the version into this parameter so that it can be used when defining the `S3ObjectVersion`
   SampleFunctionZip:
     Type: String